jerryjj/iot-pipelines-series/simulator/README.md

 ### Verify credentials

 Make sure you have followed all the steps in the articles and you have your private key in the secrets folder.
+Especially from part1/README: `Create Service Account for local use`

 ### Install dependencies